id-studiolab/Digital-Interfaces/assignments/07+08-animistic-design/index.md

 # Animistic Design

-In the coming two weeks, you will create an **animistic creature** — a digital interface that appears alive through different behaviors.
+Over the next two weeks, you will create an **animistic creature** — a digital interface that appears alive through different behaviors.

-For this final assignment, it is essential that you understand the difference between **blocking** and **non-blocking** code.
+For this final assignment, it is essential that you understand the difference between **Blocking** and **Non-Blocking** code.

 ---